 Are you using your ALT tags on images in order to drive more traffic to your blog post?
 You should be!
 When creating the alt tag add in descriptive / keywords about your Blog Post so that when someone shares on Pinterest all of the information is there auto-magically!
 Yes, just like magic it is there so that not only does the image get shared but the information you want to have conveyed gets shared right along with it.

-It’s true: ALT tags can really help with traffic and ranking on Google with regards to specific keywords.
+It’s true: Alt tags can really help with traffic and ranking on Google with regard to specific keywords.

-Beyond helping those who may be visually impaired, ALT tags are a friend behind the scenes for you, the blogger, with SEO.
-Google uses ALT TEXT to help its search algorithm better judge what images are and how they relate to a particular search term.
+Beyond helping those who may be visually impaired, alt tags are a friend behind the scenes for you, the blogger, with SEO.
+Google uses the photo tag to help its search algorithm better judge what images are and how they relate to a particular search term.

-It is best to use both image title and the alt text when defining images.
+It is best to use both the image title and the alt tag in WordPress when defining images.
 First, search engines discover your images and display them in image search results (for example, Google cocker spaniel puppy and click IMAGES – what ranks there is with purpose: Someone did their ALT TEXT homework and worked to tag photos strategically).
-Second, the alt text tags help explain your images to visitors with visual impairments.
+Second, the alt text helps to explain your images to visitors with visual impairments.

-Here’s a great example to illustrate ALT TEXT:
+Here’s a great example to illustrate how to tag photos properly:

 Are you leaving the fields in images blank?
 This is a big no-no. Learning how to tag images properly is an important step in making your website accessible and successful.

 Blogger Jenny Lewis of Pixel Blue Eyes blog did an entire series on web accessibility and bloggers and why this is important.
 Catch up on this series here: